iprabhakersingh/Simon-Says-Game/README.md

-# 🎮 Simon Says Game
+# 🎮 Simon Say's Game

 A fun memory-based game built using **HTML**, **CSS**, and **JavaScript**.
 The goal is simple: follow and repeat the sequence of colors that light up — but it gets harder with every round!